 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.

 The below expert witness bios represent a small fraction of those Materials Engineering experts known by Cahn Litigation Services.
-These bios are provided to give attorneys a sense of the Materials Engineering landscape.
+These bios are provided to give lawyers a sense of the Materials Engineering landscape.

 This expert received B.S., M.S., and Ph.D. degrees in Metallurgical Engineering.
 This expert is a Professor Emeritus, Department of Materials Science and Engineering.
 This expert is a member of the National Academy of Engineering (NAE) and Fellow of five professional societies in materials engineering, mechanical engineering, and automotive engineering: TMS, ASM International, ASME, SAE, and AIME.
 This expert was a Staff Research Scientist where this expert specialized in sheet metal forming, including dies and tools, sheet metal properties, measurement of mechanical properties, at metal plasticity.
 This expert continued work in those areas and added in finite element modeling of metal forming operations, steel and aluminum properties and grades, springback, friction and wear, and fundamental properties related to those applied phenomena.
 This expert's research work and publications are approximately half in metallurgy/materials and half in mechanical engineering.
 This expert has taught courses, both graduate and undergraduate, on materials, material properties, mechanical testing, metal plasticity, and other related topics.
 This expert's group performs a variety of research related to large-strain deformation, dislocation mechanisms, forming, finite element modeling and new experimental methods.
 This expert is the author of more than 300 technical articles, 2 proceedings volumes, 2 combined proceedings and authored books, and 2 text books in these areas.
 This expert has presented over 100 international and invited papers, and has advised 24 masters theses and 29 doctoral dissertations.
 This expert serves as a consultant to industry with regard to mechanical and materials engineering, particularly regarding die forming, sheet materials, and their automotive applications.